LiquidCake/Soft-AT/README.md

 AT switch connects `white-to-blue`, `black-to-brown` so relay RL2 must do the same
 - connect soft power button that will be used as PC power button
 (e.g. ideally you may put your AT motherboard and AT PSU into ATX PC case which has soft power button with proper header by default, though it is possible only if holes on board match ATX case board mount points)
-- probably connect reset button as force shutdown button `1` (see details below)
+- probably connect reset button as force shutdown button `1` (see `force shutdown buttons` details below)
 - connect one of PSU molex power connector to molex header on board (use smaller one, like one used for 3.5 floppies)
 - pick free IRQ and IO port address and set it on board phisically (check driver readme for more info on IRQ and IO port picking)
 	1. pick IRQ that is free on your PC and set it by board jumper `JP1/JP2/JP3` (e.g. `IRQ 3`)